Matty-El/velo-route/README.md

 #### Cycling Tips Page

--   The Cycling Tips page displays cards with cycling tips relating to categories such as bicycle maintenance, saftey and nutrition.
+-   The Cycling Tips page displays cards with cycling tips relating to categories such as bicycle maintenance, safety and nutrition.
--   Cycling Tips are added by the admin user and can not be edited by other users.
-Admin users can edit or delete cycling tips and the delete button is linked to a modal to confirm if the user definitely wants to dlete the cycling tip.
+-   Cycling Tips are added by the admin user and cannot be edited by other users.
+Admin users can edit or delete cycling tips and the delete button is linked to a modal to confirm if the user definitely wants to delete the cycling tip.

 #### Log In Page